B.R.O.K.E.N code

 CODED FOR CONVERSATION

-Join us for an evening of dining, theatre, and thought-provoking dialogue.
-Together, we'll explore powerful community stories and engage in conversations that resonate far beyond the stage.
-It's an immersive Urban Salon that feeds the body, inspires the mind, and ignites the soul.
+Inspired by the turn-of-the-century Parisian Salon, we’re curating a space for creatives and thought-leaders to engage in rich and thoughtful dialogue.
+Together, we'll explore powerful community stories that resonate far beyond the stage.
+This immersive Urban Salon feeds the body, inspires the mind, and ignites the soul.
+Coming soon to ATL, NYC, LA, INDIANA, MEMPHIS & NASHVILLE.
+Check back shortly for tour dates.